hum/lc3-vm/README.md

 To actually run the code, it has to be built into an **.obj** file.
 Those are included in the `/obj/` folder.

 # TODO
-- [ ] Keyboard I/O
+- [ ] Better keyboard I/O

-Currently the VM only handles a simple hello world program, because it doesn't implement a keyboard input handler.
+The VM doesn't automatically send the keyboard input from the syscall, it waits for the user to press enter.

 - [ ] Logging